tiagoantao/virtual-core/docs/ldap_on_servers.rst

-If you are using your own certificate authority, you will need to add the certificate of the authority, by changing the `TLS_CACERT` parameter on /etc/ldap.conf and /etc/ldap/ldap.conf .
+If you are using your own certificate authority, you will need to add the certificate of the authority, by changing the `TLS_CACERT` parameter on /etc/ldap/ldap.conf .
 Be careful with auto-reconfiguration

 Finally do